jiachengxiong/ConfSeq/README.md

 - **Shape-conditioned Generation**: All related files are located in the `/shape_conditioned_generation/` directory.
 - **Representation Learning**: All related files are located in the `/representation_learning/` directory.

-Each directory contains its own `README.md` file with detailed usage instructions.
-Please refer to the corresponding `README.md` for instructions on how to run each model.
+Each directory contains a `README.md` file with detailed instructions on how to run the corresponding model.

 ---